Protect the world’s peace. Donate to support Ukraine

 Confidence in communication is critical because it impacts how people perceive you.
 Additionally, it affects how your messages are received.
 Striking the right balance between confidence and assertiveness without stepping into aggressiveness can seem challenging, but it's possible with the right techniques.

 • Preparation: Know your subject matter well.
-When you're well-prepared, your confidence naturally increases, making communicating your thoughts clearly and assertively easier.
+When you're well-prepared, your confidence naturally increases, making it easier to communicate your thoughts clearly and assertively.

 • Practice active listening: We've covered this one a little already, but remember to be fully present in conversations.
-This shows respect to the speaker and helps in understanding the discussion, which in turn informs your responses and makes them more effective and empathetic.
+This shows respect for the speaker and helps you understand the discussion, which in turn informs your responses and makes them more effective and empathetic.

-• Maintain positive body language: Your body speaks for you even when your words say something else.
-Using an open stance, maintaining eye contact, and nodding when appropriate show positive and confident body language.
+• Maintain positive body language: Your body speaks for you, even when your words say otherwise.
+Use an open stance, maintain eye contact, and nod when appropriate to convey confidence.
 These non-verbal cues exhibit confidence and make you appear approachable rather than aggressive.

-The classic book, "How to Win Friends and Influence People in the Digital Age," explains how highlighting and genuinely appreciating the strengths and contributions of others boosts their confidence and receptiveness, which in turn enhances your assertiveness.
+The classic book 'How to Win Friends and Influence People in the Digital Age' explains that highlighting and genuinely appreciating others' strengths and contributions boosts their confidence and receptiveness, which, in turn, enhances your assertiveness.
 This technique is particularly powerful as it avoids any hint of aggressiveness, replacing it with positivity and encouragement.

 confident_speaker